Forgot your account name or password?

 Each middle school and each approved college readiness/access group may submit one nomination each which certifies the nominee eligibility and includes the Parent or Guardian Consent Form.

 Nomination Forms and the corresponding Parent or Guardian Consent Forms must be returned to the Foundation at the address specified on the Nomination Form: Victor E. Bell, Jr. Scholarship Program, College Foundation, Inc., P.O.
-Box 40856, Raleigh, NC 27629-0856.
-The regional CFNC representative for the North Carolina telephone area code from which the nominations are submitted will be a local contact for the Scholarship Program; the telephone area code will be used to separate nominations by region.
-The current list of CFNC representatives is posted under “School Counselor” at CFNC.org.
+Box 41966, Raleigh, NC 27629.
+The regional CFNC representative for the North Carolina telephone area code from which the nominations are submitted serves as the local contact for the Scholarship Program.
+The current list of CFNC representatives is available at https://www.cfnc.org/home/sc/contact_rep.jsp.

 After the initial selection, a recipient will be considered for up to nine renewal awards.
 The Foundation will send each scholarship recipient’s parent or guardian a saving account statement and an annual renewal notice in mid-August.
 Upon receipt, the student and parent or guardian will be responsible for requesting that the guidance counselor return a Renewal Certification Form or college transcript to the Foundation to determine continued eligibility.